Last updated on August 3rd, 2018 at 04:32 pm

-That’s what we get paid for–for telling the strengths and weaknesses of each job candidate, for comparing them with a profile of an ideal job candidate, and for choosing the best person for the job.
+That’s what we get paid for–for telling the strengths and weaknesses of each job candidate, and for choosing the best person for the job.

 Good and bad interviewers, experts and beginners

-The average interviewers can actually inquire about your weaknesses for two reasons:
+The average interviewer can actually inquire about your weaknesses for two reasons:

 - They really try to learn more about your weaknesses (since they cannot identify them without your help).

 - They found the question on the list of common interview questions, and they want to create some pressure in an interview, becasue they know that most job seekers do not like the question.